 Average Installed Price: $40 to $65 per square foot

-Granite is the most durable natural stone natural stone that comes in slabs, which are cut to size to fit any kitchen countertop needs.
-Granite is resistant to heat and scratches, and comes in hundreds of unique colors and patterns.
+Granite is the most durable natural stone that comes in slabs, which are cut to size to fit any kitchen countertop needs.
+Granite countertops are resistant to heat and scratches, and comes in hundreds of unique colors and patterns.
 However, the material is porous and must be sealed.
 Taking this simple precautionary step can prevent stains and help maintain the stone’s finish.

 Appearance: Every piece of natural stone is different, and no two countertop surfaces will be exactly the same.
 Granite can be consistent in pattern, or have a veins and swirls.
 The wide range of colors and patterns will provide homeowners with the special look and feel they want to achieve.

 Durability: One of the reasons granite is such a popular choice is because of its incredible durability.
 Hot items can be set directly on granite surfaces, which makes the material one of the more convenient countertop choices.
 Although you can cut directly on the granite surface, it’s not a recommended practice, as it will dull the blade of the knives.
 Sealing granite countertop every 6-12 months is recommended practice by professionals.

 Average Installed Price: Starting at $35 per square foot

 Marble is an iconic kitchen countertop option, and its appearance can be stunning.
 This natural stone is warm and full of character.
 Marble countertops stay cool even in the heat of summer, which can give you the motivation to turn on the oven in the middle of a heat wave.
 But marble isn't the easiest surface to maintain.
 It’s soft and porous and like granite it must be sealed to avoid staining.
 Acidic substances, such as citrus juices, wine or milk spilled on the stone should be cleaned immediately to avoid etching.
 Marble is also soft, which makes it prone to chipping and scratching, however these imperfections give it a charming look over time.